Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

-The average auto insurance rates for a Honda Civic are $1,512 annually for full coverage insurance.
-Comprehensive insurance costs an estimated $256, collision costs $626, and liability is $450.
-Liability-only insurance costs around $518 a year, with high-risk driver insurance costing $3,316 or more.
-Teenage drivers cost the most to insure at $5,808 a year or more.
+U.S. average auto insurance rates for a Honda Civic are $1,512 annually for full coverage.
+Comprehensive insurance costs approximately $256, collision costs $626, and liability insurance is estimated at $450.
+Liability-only coverage costs approximately $518 a year, with high-risk coverage costing $3,316 or more.
+Teen drivers pay the highest rates at $5,808 a year or more.

 Average premium for full coverage: $1,512

-These estimates include $500 physical damage deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all 50 states and for all Civic models.
+Price estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and for all Civic models.

-For a driver in their 40's, Honda Civic insurance rates go from as cheap as $518 for minimum levels of liability insurance to the much higher price of $3,316 for a driver who has had serious violations or accidents.
+For the average driver, Honda Civic insurance prices go from as cheap as $518 for liability-only coverage to the much higher price of $3,316 for high-risk insurance.

 Use the form below to get customized rates for your location.